nephio-project/docs/user-guide/exercises.md

 export KUBECONFIG=$HOME/.kube/config:$HOME/.kube/regional-kubeconfig:$HOME/.kube/edge01-kubeconfig:$HOME/.kube/edge02-kubeconfig
 ```

 Once the Edge clusters are ready, it is necessary to connect them.
-For now we
+For now you
 are using the [containerlab tool](https://containerlab.dev/).
 Eventually, the
 inter-cluster networking will be automated as well.